Robitussin Dosage Calculator for Dogs

 How Dosage Volume Is Calculated

 Dosage volume represents the specific amount of liquid medicine required to deliver the correct milligrams of active ingredient per pound of body weight.
-This calculation is critical because human liquid concentrations vary, making a "one-size-fits-all" approach dangerous for pets.
+This calculation is important because human liquid concentrations vary, making a "one-size-fits-all" approach dangerous for pets.

 Dosage (ml) = (Weight (lbs) × Dosage Strength (mg/lb)) / Concentration (mg/ml)